aigle-levant/notes/_posts/js/2024-08-31-js-functions.md

 caller.apply({}, ["This", "That", "Everyone"], [2, 2, undefined]);
 ```

-> Notice the dot [.] operator being used here?
+Notice the dot [.] operator being used here?
 This is because functions are objects.
+{: #myid .alert .alert-info .p-3 .mx-2 mb-3}

 Alright, now let me explain what each does :